anhnguyendepocen/stat289-f18/_notes/class01-introduction.md

 Therefore, this course will be taught using a problem-based learning model.
 As a class, we will be addressing an open ended research question and discussing various methods that will assist our inquiry.
-Both individually and in small groups, students will take responsibility for particular subtasks that drive our research forward.
+Both individually and in small groups, students will learn how to address subtasks that drive our research forward.
 At the end of the semester students will have acquired a toolkit of methods, and the knowledge of how to use them in practice, to address important social, cultural, and scientific questions with data-driven